allenai/allennlp/tutorials/getting_started/semantic_parsing.md

 decoding, however, we can learn better models that are tailored for our task.
 For semantic parsing, the "actions" will incrementally build up a statement in some formal language, with constraints on the allowed actions at each step to ensure that only valid statements are generated.
-Note also that state machines are more general than semantic parsers, and you can use this framework for any structured prediction problem that you can formulate as a transition system.
+Note, however, that state machines are more general than semantic parsers, and you can use this framework for any structured prediction problem that you can formulate as a transition system.

 The rest of this tutorial will walk you through the pieces of the semantic parsing framework (TODO: